Contact us: +91 9550333722 040 - 40102781

 Biochem/physiol Actions

-Nicotinic is an antioxidant and acts as a coenzyme in the form of nicotinamide adenine nucleotides(NAD).
+Nicotinic acid is an antioxidant and acts as a coenzyme in the form of nicotinamide adenine nucleotides(NAD).
 It modulates lipid metabolism and may be useful in treating dyslipidemia.
 Nicotinic acid reduces the low-density lipoprotein (LDL) synthesis and improves high-density lipoprotein (HDL) levels.
 Deficiency of niacin leads to enhanced lipid peroxidation and is implicated in Crohn′s disease Deficiency also impacts DNA repair and also leads to skin and gastrointestinal disorder pellagra.

 Mechanism of action

 Nicotinic acid decreases formation and secretion of VLDL by the liver.This action appears secondary to its ability to inhibit fatty acid mobilization from adipose tissue.
 Circulating free fatty acids provide the main source of fatty acids for hepatic triglyceride synthesis, and lowering triglyceride synthesis lowers VLDL formation and secretion by the liver.
 Since plasma VLDL is the source of LDL, lowering VLDL can ultimately lower LDL.
 In addition, nicotinic acid shifts LDL particles to larger (more buoyant) sizes.
 The larger LDL particles are thought to be less atherogenic.
-Nicotinic acid can also significantly increase plasma HDL levels; the mechanism is unknown.

 Pharmacokinetics